Perfect Copositive Matrices: New Phenomena for n>=3

-with \( x\in\MinC Q \).
-But this results exactly in the above representation, when plugging in the minimal vectors of the \( 2\times2 \) matrices.
+with \(x\in\MinC Q \).
+But this results exactly in the above representation, when plugging in the minimal vectors of the \(2\times2 \) matrices.
 A straightforward calculation shows that

-is an extreme ray of \( {\MV(P_k)}^* \).
-Further \( P_{k+1} = P_k + \widetilde{R} \), hence (3). \end{proof} Looking at the minimal vectors of \( P_k \), we see that the conditions of Lemma~\ref{lem:lifting} are again satisfied.
-Hence we can apply Lemma~\ref{lem:lifting} to the \( P_k \) to obtain a series of \( 4\times 4 \) positive semidefinite perfect copositive matrices, with similar properties as the \( P_k \).
-Doing this over an over again, we confirm the existence of \( n\times n \) positive semidefinite perfect copositive matrices.
-Note however, that the rank does not increase with this lifting method, hence all matrices obtained from \( 2\times 2 \) matrices will have rank $2$.
-But we can easily apply Lemma~\ref{lem:lifting} to suitable \( k\times k \) positive definite perfect copositive matrices, to obtain matrices of rank $k$.
-We obtain \begin{corollary} For any \( n\geq 3 \) there exist positive semidefinite matrices of rank \( 1< k <n \), which are perfect copositive. \end{corollary} Note that while Lemma~\ref{lem:lifting} can't be used to construct all of them, it has the advantage that it can be applied to more then just positive definite matrices.
+is an extreme ray of \({\mathcal{V}(P_k)}^* \).
+Further \(P_{k+1} = P_k + \widetilde{R} \), and therefore \eqref{pkresultsthree} holds. \end{proof} Looking at the minimal vectors of \(P_k \), we see that the conditions of Lemma~\ref{lem:lifting} are again satisfied.
+Hence, we can apply Lemma~\ref{lem:lifting} to the \(P_k \) to obtain a~series of \(4\times 4 \) positive semidefinite perfect copositive matrices, with similar properties as the \(P_k \).
+Iterating this procedure, we confirm the existence of \(n\times n \) positive semidefinite perfect copositive matrices.
+Note, however, that the rank does not increase with this lifting method, hence all matrices obtained from \(2\times 2 \) matrices will have rank $2$.
+But we can easily apply Lemma~\ref{lem:lifting} to suitable \(k\times k \) positive definite perfect copositive matrices, to obtain matrices of rank $k$.
+We obtain \begin{corollary} For any \(n\geq 3 \) there exist positive semidefinite matrices of rank \(1< k <n \), which are perfect copositive. \end{corollary} Note that, while Lemma~\ref{lem:lifting} cannot be used to construct all of them, it has the advantage that it can be applied to more than just positive definite matrices.

-For example, looking at the neighborhood of \( P_1 \) we find the indefinite perfect copositive matrix
+For example, looking at the neighborhood of \(P_1 \) we find the indefinite perfect copositive matrix

-with \( \minC I=2 \) and
+with \(\minC I=2 \) and